CommonRoad/drplanner/README.md

 prescription, provide a detailed, step-by-step action plan.
 >- Adhere strictly to all specified instructions.
 In case of a contradiction with your knowledge, offer a thorough explanation.

->Description of the imperfect planner and its output:

 >The A* search algorithm is employed in trajectory planning to navigate from an initial state to a designated goal region by linking motion primitives.This is the code of the heuristic function: